-Pursuant to Governor Newsom's Executive Order N-29-20, members of the PROS Commission and staff will participate in this meeting via a teleconference.
+Pursuant to Government Code Section 54953(e), members of the PROS Commission and staff will participate in this meeting via a teleconference.
 Members of the public can submit written comments to the Board Secretary at boardcomment@cambriacsd.org.

 Parks, Recreation and Open Space Commission